 Also check GoogleMaps before you visit anywhere on a Monday.
 Places which close on normal Mondays include:

-• Maokong Gondola (the gondola also closes in stormy weather and for a few weeks every year for maintenance – always check the official site for closures.
+- Maokong Gondola closes on Mondays (except for national holidays and the first Monday of every month).
+The gondola also closes in stormy weather and for a few weeks every year for maintenance – always check the official site for closures.
 Note, you can also reach Maokong by bus).

 Places that are open on Mondays include temples, Taipei 101 Observatory, Taipei Zoo, and many more.
 Monday is also a great day for hiking or for doing a day trip to Yehliu, Jiufen, and Shifen.